netscaler/cloud-native-getting-started/beginners-guide/East-West-cpx-ingress-proxy.md

 **Prerequisite**

-Ensure that you have installed and set up a Kubernetes cluster (The following example is tested in on-prem v1.17.0 Kubernetes cluster).
+Ensure that you have installed and set up a Kubernetes cluster (The following example is tested in on-prem Kubernetes cluster v1.22.1).

 Perform the following: